Standard Cd Jewel Cases

 When most people think of a CD case, they probably imagine the standard-sized case that’s about the size of a paperback book.
 However, there is also a smaller jewel CD case that’s about the size of a cassette tape.

-See also Upgrades For My Computer
+See also How Much Ram Does My Computer Need

 The standard CD case is about 9.5 inches wide by 12.5 inches high and 1.5 inches deep.
 The jewel CD case is about 8.5 inches wide by 6.5 inches high and 0.8 inches deep.